A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Introduction.

 Although the aforementioned methods have made significant progress, their performance is often greatly compromised when facing imbalanced data in real scenes (i.e., numbers of face samples for different persons vary in a large scale with an imbalanced distribution).
 To help reduce this kind of performance compromise, this paper particularly studies imbalance problems in GCN-based linkage prediction task (taking the L-GCN method as an exemplary baseline), where rare attention has been paid.

-In the past years, imbalance problems in image classification, whose nature lies in imbalanced numbers of positive and negative samples (i.e., imbalance in labels), have been extensively studied~\cite{cui2019class,kang2019decoupling,zhou2020bbn}.
+In the past years, imbalance problems in image classification, whose nature lies in imbalanced numbers of positive and negative samples (i.e., imbalance in labels), have been extensively studied~\cite{cui2019class, kang2019decoupling, zhou2020bbn}.
 In L-GCN, the same nature exists in the form of imbalanced positive and negative links.
 However, apart from the imbalance problem in labels, imbalanced data can also cause biased graph representations in L-GCN, which is particularly related to GCNs.
 Specifically, graphs generated from an imbalanced training set are prone to having imbalanced structures (with imbalanced numbers of same-class and different-class nodes and also edges), which is not good for model generalization (i.e., obtaining models that can handle any graph structure).

-Therefore, we study the imbalance problems in GCN-based linkage prediction task from two aspects: imbalanced labels and biased graph representations.
+Therefore, we propose a linkage-based Doubly Imbalanced Graph Learning (DIGL) framework for face clustering, which divides the clustering process into two stages: subgraph generation and cluster generation.
 Some typical approaches to the imbalance problem for image classification are firstly adopted to address the imbalance problem in labels, with some of which show their effectiveness.
 To address the problems of both imbalanced labels and biased graph representations, a Reverse-Imbalance Weighted Sampling (RIWS) strategy is proposed in this paper to augment graph representations by providing more diverse structures yet maintaining a balanced overall distribution on training samples.

 Fig.~\ref{Fig.1} shows some of the typical subgraph structures (mainly 1-hop nodes with their edges ignored for easier reading) constructed by RIWS, where both balanced and imbalanced structures are covered.
 In comparison, subgraphs constructed by the original L-GCN tend to be extremely imbalanced (Fig.~\ref{Fig.1} (a)), while subgraphs generated via normal re-sampling approaches are all prone to having absolutely balanced structures (Fig.~\ref{Fig.1} (b)), both of which are biased, towards either imbalanced or balanced.
 The effectiveness of the RIWS strategy is demonstrated in both face clustering (MS-Celeb-1M) and clothes clustering (DeepFashion), where steady performance gains are obtained.